-- ii.
-Pits are not allowed on Oil and Gas Locations within the Buffer Zone Setback, except fresh water storage pits, reserve pits to drill surface casing, and emergency pits as defined in the 100-Series Rules. - Fresh water pits within the Exception Zone shall require prior approval of a Form 15 pit permit.
+- i.
+Closed loop drilling systems are required within the Buffer Zone Setback. - ii.
+Pits are not allowed on Oil and Gas Locations within the Buffer Zone Setback, except fresh water storage pits, reserve pits to drill surface casing, and emergency pits as defined in the 100-Series Rules. - iii.
+Fresh water pits within the Exception Zone shall require prior approval of a Form 15 pit permit.
 In the Buffer Zone, fresh water pits shall be reported within 30-days of pit construction. - iv.
 Fresh water storage pits within the Buffer Zone Setback shall be conspicuously posted with signage identifying the pit name, the operator's name and contact information, and stating that no fluids other than fresh water are permitted in the pit.
-Produced water, recycled E&P waste, or flowback fluids are not allowed in fresh water storage pits. - v.
+Produced water, recycled E&P waste, or flowback fluids are not allowed in fresh water storage pits. - v. v.
 Fresh water storage pits within the Buffer Zone Setback shall include emergency escape provisions for inadvertent human access.